Perhaps I was 12 in the photo shown here? I look thrilled.

 My family relocated at several key periods in the 70s and 80s.

-Each time I experienced the uncomfortable reset via new school/social situation.
+Each time I experienced the uncomfortable reset via a new school/social situation.
 In each new place, eventually I was understood to be the “artistic” type.
 The old stale practices, such as drawing pictures for people and crap like that would inevitably be employed and this behavior would grip me until the last of my public school, summer camp and high school years.

 I accrued a library of books that people had given me because I was — of course — an artist.